 Only clinical research sites can be members of SCRS.
 Sites are organizations that actually conduct clinical research at a facility.
 They can be site within a practice, freestanding sites, part of a site network, or hospital/academic setting.

 As a research site, site network or hospital/academic organization, SCRS is the only trade organization that represents and speaks on behalf of the global clinical research site community.
-Additionally, there are many tangible benefits (listed on the benefits page) that SCRS membership provides each of its members and their employees.
+Additionally, there are many tangible benefits that SCRS membership provides each of its members and their employees.

 Easy online registration can be completed by clicking here or contact email@example.com

 A company’s membership dues should be deductible as ordinary and necessary business expenses, but each member company should confirm this with its tax advisor.

-Although individuals do not become members as such of SCRS, when a company joins SCRS all of its employees are entitled to receive specified benefits.
+Although individuals do not become members of SCRS, when a company joins SCRS all of its employees are entitled to receive specified benefits.

-If your company does not actually conduct the clinical trials, your company could join as a Global Impact Partner.
+If your company does not actually conduct the clinical trials, your company can collaborate with SCRS as a Global Impact Partner.

 All memberships are renewable annually on the anniversary date of the company’s registration.

-All SCRS member employees receive a discount to join us at the Global Site Solutions Summit.
+All SCRS member employees receive a discount to join us at any SCRS Site Solutions Summit.